Ewa Swoboda

 Ewa Nikola Swoboda (/pl/; born 26 July 1997) is a Polish track and field sprinter who specialises in the short sprints.
-She is a World Indoor Championships silver medallist, two-time European Championships silver medallist, European Indoor Championships gold and two-time silver medallist, and European Games gold and silver medallist.
-Swoboda is a two-time Olympian and competed at the 2016 and 2024 Summer Olympics.
+She is a World Indoor Championships silver medallist, three-time European Championships silver medallist, European Indoor Championships gold and two-time silver medallist, and European Games gold and silver medallist.
+Swoboda is a two-time Olympian and competed for Poland at the 2016 and 2024 Summer Olympics.

 Swoboda is also a two-time European U23 champion, World Junior Championships silver medallist and European junior champion.
 At age 17, she was a finalist in the 60 metres in her senior debut at the 2015 European Indoor Championships and won the gold medal in the 100 metres at the 2015 European Junior Championships, before taking the silver medal at the 2016 World Junior Championships in the same event.
 She won the 100 metres event at the European U23 Championships in 2017 and 2019.
 Swoboda holds the world junior record of 7.07 seconds and the Polish record of 6.98 seconds in the 60 metres.
 She is a multiple medallist of national outdoor and indoor championships.